Underground Cities of Tomorrow

 Currently, it is still more economical to build upwards.
 But new technology of underground construction and high real estate prices in cities might soon change that.
 Also, lighting technology and other improvements could render life underground more convenient.

 Thinking beyond earth, for life on the Moon and on Mars, living underground might become a necessary reality because the radiation is high above ground.
+Also, living underground protects from meteorites and other space debris.

 Sources and Further Reading